ParticlePeter/Erupted-V2/README.md

 V-Erupt is a submodule of Erupted-V2.
 Either invoke ` git submodule update --init --recursive` or pull it to some other location (it is not a dub project!).
 You'll also need the [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) repo (Requires Python 3 and lxml.etree).
-Finally, to erupt the d bindings, call `erupt_dlang.py` passing `path/to/Vulkan-docs` as first argument and an output folder for the D files as second argument.
+Finally, to erupt the DLang bindings, call `erupt_dlang.py` passing `path/to/Vulkan-docs` as first argument and an output folder for the D files as second argument.

 ErupteD deprecation and upgrade process
 -------------------
 ErupteD-V2 is supposed to replace ErupteD, preferably keeping the original project name.
-The challenge in this endeavor lies in the significant breaking changes and the desired reset of the dub versioning.
-The replaced ErupteD is supposed to match the Vulkan-Docs versioning, but the current Erupted version is far beyond those.
+The challenge in this endeavor lies in the significant breaking changes and the desired reset of semantic versions.
+The replaced ErupteD is supposed to match the Vulkan-Docs versioning, but the current ErupteD versioning is far beyond those.

-The following release and deprecation process shall ease the transition to the clean slate ErupteD:
+The following release and deprecation process shall ease the transition from old to new clean slate ErupteD:

 - [ x ] release ErupteD-V2
 - [ x ] release ErupteD-V1, forked from the current EruptedD